UACalc, A Universal Algebra Calculator

 - make this free algebra the current algebra by highlighting it (at the bottom)

-- choose Drawing -> Con; hit the ++ button and i rotate the diagram (you can see there are two congruences with 4 blocks; neither mi)
+- choose Drawing -> Con; try the buttons to do things like rotate the diagram (you can see there are two congruences with 4 blocks; neither mi)

 - highlight lyndon at the bottom and draw its con.
 Note you can switch from one diagram to the other by changing the algebra at the bottom.